zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.rst

 <https://archive.ics.uci.edu/ml/datasets/Appliances+energy+prediction#>`_
 from the UCI Machine Learning repository.
 This dataset has 29 attributes and 19725 points.
 You will ignore the first attribute, which is a date-time variable.
-The rest of the attributes are all numeric, and will be used in the assignment.
+It also turns out that the last two columns are identical, so you can remove the last column, leaving you with 27 attributes in total that will be used in the assignment.

 This assignment consists of two parts.
 Part I must be done by students